 A death that results from a criminal act may also constitute wrongful death.
 For example, if someone murdered your loved one, you have the right to file a civil lawsuit in addition to the pending criminal charges.

-If you lost a family member due to wrongful death, turn to The Law Office of Brian K. Branch to discuss your case.
+If you lost a family member due to wrongful death, turn to The Law Office of Brian K. Branch, PC to discuss your case.
 We will help you avoid costly mistakes and fight for the maximum compensation.
 Call 505-207-4401 to schedule a consultation with a personal injury attorney in Albuquerque.

 What Is the Statute of Limitations for Wrongful Death Claims?